Rudrabha/Wav2Lip/evaluation/README.md

 # Novel Evaluation Framework, new filelists, and using the LSE-D and LSE-C metric.

 Our paper also proposes a novel evaluation framework (Section 4).
 To evaluate on LRS2, LRS3, and LRW, the filelists are present in the `test_filelists` folder.
 Please use `gen_videos_from_filelist.py` script to generate the videos.
 After that, you can calculate the LSE-D and LSE-C scores using the instructions below.
+Please see [this thread](https://github.com/Rudrabha/Wav2Lip/issues/22#issuecomment-712825380) on how to calculate the FID scores.

 The videos of the ReSyncED benchmark for real-world evaluation will be released soon.